-If you observe or experience careless or dangerous operation of a vessel you can report the matter to the Department of Planning, Transport and Infrastructure (DPTI) Marine Operations and Response on 8260 0220 or email the Boating Safety Unit.
+If you observe or experience the careless or dangerous operation of a vessel you can report the matter to the Department for Infrastructure and Transport (DIT) Marine Safety SA or phone 1300 183 046.
 Make a note of any identifying numbers or other useful information.

 Overloading your craft seriously reduces stability making your vessel more likely to capsize.
 Follow the manufacturer's guide for the recommended weight capacity and the number of people your vessel is designed for and stow all items securely.

 Sea kayaking is a complex activity in a demanding environment.
 We strongly suggest that you take instruction from qualified instructors and that you always paddle as a group.

 Kayakers, canoeists and people using any kind of unpowered vessel are advised to remain with their craft if they capsize so they can be seen more easily by search crews.